ljohnston/vim/README.md

 supports all kinds of custom key mappings.
 Refer to comments in vimfiles/surfingkeysrc in this repo for key mapping details.

-### eclim

-If this vim needs eclim (and what doesn't?), that has to be installed separately.
-See TODOs below for more info.

 ### Vimballs

-There don't seem to be a lot of plugins that are distributed as vimballs, but some, including netrw which always seems to be introducing and fixing bugs.
+There don't seem to be a lot of plugins that are distributed as vimballs, but there are a few, including netrw which always seems to be introducing and fixing bugs.
 We can install a vimball as follows:

 $ vim somevimball.vba[.gz]
 :so %